Search for a rare disease

 SCLH should be distinguished from periventricular nodular heterotopia (see this term), which is also observed in girls, and is caused by a mutation in the filamin A gene, also located on the X chromosome.
 The clinical picture is milder with later onset and moderate epilepsy occurring in the young adult.

 The molecular diagnosis of SCLH and lissencephaly is useful for genetic counselling and potential early antenal diagnosis of this very severe epileptogenic encephalopathy, before the stage when gyri normally appear (15 weeks of amenorrhea).
-If the mother carries the mutation, her chance of having a child with the mutation is 50%.
+If the mother carries the mutation, her risk of having a child with the mutation is 50%.
 Even when the mutation fails to be detected in the mother's blood, a risk nevertheless exists for future pregnancies, due to germinal mosaicism (5% to 10% of the cases).

 Management and treatment